dfischer/betterfrontend/stylesheets.md

 no additional understanding to get started.
 Just change your extensions to `.css.scss`

+### Avoid using IDs to style content

+IDs sound like a great idea but they end up causing issues due to the evolution of the stylesheets, and the "css point value system."

+* IDs mess up selectors and definitions because they have a very high point value compared to classes.
+So IDs get priority.
+(Very brittle stylesheets).
+* Being unable to reuse them usually leads to frustration situations.

+Make your life easy and just use classes to style everything.
+You'll thank yourself later when you don't have to put `important!` somewhere in your stylesheets.

+IDs are still great for javascript hooks, put them in the HTML for Javascript but don't use it for the stylesheet layer.

 ### Stylesheet Format

 A collection of best-practices recommended for formatting Css, Scss, and Compass.

 #### Selector Naming